 Friday, June 21, 2024

-The Hairs of Incoherence: AFTER BLUE: Dirty Paradise (2021)
+Hairs of the Incoherent: AFTER BLUE: Dirty Paradise (2021)

 French women, ah, mon ami, ils sont sauvages!
 Their five main differences from American women?
 O Monsieur!
-They speak the language of love and fine wine; they stay fierce and cool into their 40s and 50s; they find male artists and writers sexy more for their talent than their success; they treat premarital and extramarital sex (Le cinq à septs, etc.) like any other necessity rather than a luxury; and they let their lady hairs grow wild and free where they wilt.
-If you're an American girl and are bristling with indignant umbrage reading this, then your own extreme reaction proves the sixth difference: they don't take the childish generalities of men as something worth a single bristle, let alone umbrage.
-And I didn't mean you anyway, obviously,
+They speak the language of love and fine wine; they stay fierce and cool into their 40s and 50s; they find male artists and writers sexy more for their talent than their success; they treat premarital and extramarital sex (Le cinq à septs, etc.) as a necessity rather than an offense; and they let their lady hairs grow wild and free, where they wilt.
+If you're an American girl and are bristling with indignant umbrage reading the previous sentence, then your own extreme reaction proves the sixth difference: they don't take the childish generalities of men as something worth a single bristle.
+And I didn't mean you anyway, obviously, since you're cool enough to be reading this.

-Give me a fierce middle-aged, art-loving Frenchwoman any time, or give me to them, for they belong to no one and take what they want.
-I'm a dilettante aesthete of no common rankness; I stand, however wobbly, a man unafraid of menstrual blood, DSM-IV-charting madness, beaucoup hair, or if she's already married or seeing other people--especially if it means I don't have to go out to dinner with her petit-bourgeois amies.
+In short, give me a fierce middle-aged, art-loving Frenchwoman any time, or give me to them, for they belong to no one and take what they want.
+I'm a dilettante aesthete of no common rankness; I stand, however wobbly, a man undaunted by menstrual blood, DSM-IV-charting madness, beaucoup hair, or if she's already married or seeing other people--especially if it means I don't have to go out to dinner with her petit-bourgeois amies.
 Vive la France! (oui, mi amor, Rormandy aussi).

-I burden you with all this so you know I'm the ideal audience for the gender-broken utterly original and daring films of Bertrand Mandico (The Wild Boys,) so you don't go into see his films thinking they're suitable for the whole family, or anyone who isn't at least somewhat debauched a priori.
-If you are, on the other hand, and you love vintage European science fiction, cursing, smoking, blue fire and azure skies and éros sans la érotique - welcome to After Blue, your Dirty Paradise.
+I burden you with all this so you know I'm the ideal audience for the gender-broken films of Bertrand Mandico (The Wild Boys,) Don't go into see his films thinking they're suitable for the whole family, or anyone who isn't at least somewhat debauched a priori.
+If you are, on the other hand, so debauched, and you love vintage European science fiction, and are fond of cursing, smoking, blue fire and azure skies and éros sans la érotique - welcome to After Blue, your Dirty Paradise.

 Of course it's not really paradise.
-A crystalized embodiment of Camille Paglia's infamous quote (1), After Blue's matriarchal council (everything's run by 'council' on all-women planets in science fiction) is determined to keep science and technology off the planet so they live in grass huts, and still use horses instead of flying cars.
+And it's dirt is more literal.
+A crystalized embodiment of Camille Paglia's infamous quote (1), After Blue's matriarchal council is determined to keep science and technology off their all-woman planet so they live in grass huts, and import horses instead of flying cars (and reproduce via cloning and imported sperm sample).
 But these are French women, the category that produced Isabelles Huppert and Adjani, and la Beatrice Dalle, so they're rougher than any Harvest Home-style matriarchy.
-Turns out even without men, human savagery thrives on- only more sinister, catlike, with more screaming and glowing jewelry-lined Meiko Kaji hats.
+Turns out, surprise surprise, human savagery thrives on whether men are around or not.
+The only difference is that the savagery is more theatrical, glam-ham sinister, catlike, and includes way more shouted dialogue and glowing jewel-lined Meiko Kaji/Jordorowski-style black hats.

-Adult French women, ranting and raving in all their screaming, moaning, tripping, swigging, swinging, overacting, flirting and not giving a shit about your stupid feelings, their neck and arm hairs growing wondrously out-of-control, you will find them all on After Blue where--even in the wilderness of unsettled 'Poison Mountains' they somehow never run out of cigarettes or whiskey.
-And the skies roar pink; the fire burns blue; surrealist set design gaps the bridge between statue and landscape; a dreamy artificiality eschews realism (frond's silhouetted against wild-colored rear projection to evoke forests), and every shot is a perfect overload of originality from eight different directions.
+To reiterate, to drive the point home: adult French women, ranting and raving in all their screaming, moaning, tripping, swigging, swinging, overacting, flirting and not giving a shit about your stupid feelings, their neck and arm hairs growing, abound on the planet called After Blue.
+It's a planet where--even in the wilderness of unsettled 'Poison Mountains'--starving for food and forced to eat hallucinogenic moss--they somehow never run out of cigarettes or whiskey.
+And the skies roar pink; the fire burns blue; surrealist set design gaps the bridge between statue and landscape (sculptures halfway to becoming rocks or vice versa); dreamy artificiality eschews realism (frond silhouettes against wild-colored rear projection and dry ice evokes forests), and every shot is a perfect overload of originality from eight different directions.

-Half a century ago, After Blue's mix of sex and psychedelia would need a thick shellac of cutesy camp (ala Barbarella) to avoid critical circumcision.
-It defies description as it wriggles through the tight hallways between all genres and styles.
-You can't find camp anywhere, making it much more of a piece with Paris's 20s-30s surrealists (Bunuel, Cocteau, Clair) than the post-68 Parisian dream eroticists (i.e. Rollin, Metzger, Vadim), even while somehow out obscene-ing and out-dreaming all of them.
+Half a century ago, After Blue's mix of sex and psychedelia would need a thick shellac of cutesy camp (ala Barbarella) to avoid critical circumcision (and the dreaded 'X' rating).
+Times have changed; sex is no longer cute or campy, and Mandico is nothing if not of his time.
+As it wriggles through the tight hallways between all genres and styles, you can't find camp anywhere on After Blue, making it much more of a piece with Paris's 20s-30s surrealists (Bunuel, Cocteau, Clair) than the post-68 Parisian dream eroticists (i.e. Rollin, Metzger, Vadim).
+Somehow it out-obscenes and out-dreams all of them.

-In fact it's so unique it needs its own film movement just to figure out to have a place to belong.
+In fact it's so unique it needs its own film movement just to have a place to belong.
 In meta echo of the luddite matriarchy of After Blue, Mandico and some peers (like (which includes Yann Gonzalez, whose adorable You and the Night I've written about earlier) have formed Incoherence movement.
 Some tenets include: shooting only on expired film; keeping all special effects in-camera (rear-projection rather than blue screen, etc.); using found objects for set design; post-syncing all sound but adding no post-production; and avoiding anything resembling a familiar trope or narrative 'act' structure.
+After Blue is probably the zenith, the cultural peak, of this movement.
 In the age of the mood-altering gummy, it's the perfect post-dosed park picnic or party pick.

 AFTER BLUE (Dirty Paradise)